Colons to IntroduceA colon can be used to introduce something. The wording before

 3. Fax: 01908 311269

-Beer: The cause of, and solution to, all of life's problems.
+- Beer: the cause of, and solution to, all of life's problems.

 (Homer Simpson)

-Diplomacy: The patriotic art of lying for one's country.
+- Diplomacy: the patriotic art of lying for one's country.

-Bierce)
+(Author Ambrose Bierce)

-The English country gentleman galloping after a fox: the unspeakable in full pursuit of the uneatable.
+- The English country gentleman galloping after a fox: the unspeakable in full pursuit of the uneatable.

-I spotted the following members of the crow
+Do not use semicolons for introductions.- I spotted the following members of the crow

-family whilst on the moors;
+family while on the moors;

 b. magpie

-The following personnel passed the first-aid test on
+- The following personnel passed the first-aid test on

 Tue 24 Aug;